-LGBTI Travelers: LGBTI status or conduct is not formally illegal, but local regulations in certain areas may effectively criminalize consensual adult same sex conduct.
-LGBT persons have been arrested in Aceh and face harassment and intimidation across the country.
-Same-sex marriages or civil unions are prohibited.
+LGBTI Travelers: LGBTI status or conduct is not formally illegal, but local authorities sometimes take legal action against, or tolerate harassment of people engaging in LGBTI relationships or openly expressing LGBTI identity.
+Some local governments have passed laws criminalizing LGBTI relationships.
+Foreign same-sex marriages or civil unions are not recognized as legally valid.
 See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

 Sharia Law: Sharia law is enforced in Aceh and may exist unofficially or through local legislation in other areas.
 The law is intended for Muslims and should not apply to non-Muslims or foreign visitors.
 You should be respectful of local traditions, dress modestly, and seek guidance from local police if confronted by Sharia authorities.

 Earthquakes and Tsunamis: There are approximately 4,000 earthquakes per year in Indonesia, or more than 10 per day on average.
 While most earthquakes are mild, some cause significant destruction and can trigger tsunamis.
 Tsunami warning systems may not be operable or reports of tremors and tsunamis may be delayed.
 Local construction standards are lower than in the United States, and many structures including hotels and malls are prone to damage or collapse in an earthquake.
 Access to disaster-affected areas is often difficult and assistance from the U.S. Embassy may be limited.

 Volcanoes: There are 127 active volcanoes in Indonesia.
 Eruptions frequently cause travel delays, displace local populations, and disrupt economic activities.